 Catnip Makes Cats Happy

-Don't be concerned if your kitty becomes a bit crazy when presented with catnip.
-Cats enjoy the "high" they get from the herb and it's a good source of play, enrichment and stress-relief for cats.
+Don't be concerned if your kitty becomes a bit wild when presented with catnip.
+Cats seem to enjoy the sensations they get from the herb, and it's a good source of play, enrichment, and stress relief for cats.
 It's safe for them to eat as well and provides a calming effect.
-Catnip can be useful in many ways, from stimulating exercise and play to alleviating boredom and stress.
+Test out a bit to see how your cat reacts, then consider adding it to their playtime plans.